Melanie Eberhardt - Artist

 We used a projector to enlarge the design

 Back in Kathy’s basement, we had to use math to calculate the percentage of enlargement.
-It was no longer a clean 1 to 1 ratio and to boot the proportions were now wrong.
-For some this might not be an issue but Kathy and I both flunked math in school.
-We couldn’t figure out what we even needed to figure out and laughed ourselves silly for hours about our lack of math skills.
-We finally figured it out and the process of projecting the design went quickly.
+It was no longer a clean 1 to 1 ratio and to boot the proportions were now different.
+We recalculated the percentage increase and kept moving.

 Tracing the design with the ponce wheel.
 We had help